meilisearch/documentation/learn/getting_started/chapter_3_adding_a_visual_UI.md

 # Chapter 3: Adding a visual UI

+This chapter will introduce you to customizing your search bar environment along with search parameters and faceted search interfaces.

 ## Instant MeiliSearch

 The Instant MeiliSearch plugin let's your MeiliSearch instance communicate with the open-source [InstantSearch](https://github.com/algolia/instantsearch.js) tools for your front-end application.
 InstantSearch is an open-source library powered by Algolia and provides all the front-end tools you need to highly customize your search bar environment.